rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 **Note**: The locally built packages and the ones published to NuGet.org are sometimes out of sync, due to the product still being in prerelease.
 This is why you **need** to build the SDK and the local packages in Lab 1.1.

+>**TIP**:  If you only have one monitor and you would like to easily switch between instructions and Visual Studio, you can add the instruction files to your Visual Studio solution by right-clicking on the project in Solution Explorer and selecting **Add > Existing Item**.
+Navigate to "lab02.2-bulding_bots," and add all the files of type "MD File."

 Right-click on the solution in Solution Explorer and select "Manage NuGet Packages for Solution."
-In the top right of the new window, you will need to change the Package source to "botbuilder-dotnet."
+In the top right of the new window, you will need to change the Package source to "Microsoft Visual Studio Offline Packages" (or "botbuilder-dotnet" if you followed the extra steps to create a package source).
 Make sure you check the box "Include prerelease" and are on the "Browse" tab.
 Install all of the packages, starting with "Microsoft.Bot.Builder."
-Under Dependencies > NuGet in your Solution Explorer, you should see the following packages:
+After you've installed them, under **Dependencies > NuGet** in your Solution Explorer, you should see the following packages:

 * Microsoft.Bot.Builder.Integration.AspNet.Core
 * Microsoft.Bot.Builder